Erol/later/README.md

     Later[:reservations].each do |event|
       # Do something with the event.

-      Later[:reservations].stop if stop?
+      Later[:reservations].stop! if stop?
     end

-    # This line is reached if stop? is true.
+    # This line is reached when stop? is true and Later[:reservations].stop! is called.

 ## Installation